 A variety of book study groups are offered throughout the year.
 Check our calendar and click on the ones that interest you for ordering information and contact information, or click here for an overview of this season's book study groups.

 We have had a wonderful time at our Women's Retreat each fall at Camp Marshall on beautiful Flathead Lake.
-Due to construction at Camp Marshall, we held our Fall 2017 Women's Retreat at Holy Spirit, led by author and retreat leader The Rev. Dr. Bonnie Ring.
-We are planning a spring retreat at Flathead Lake Lutheran Bible Camp, May 4-6 -- check back for more information.
+We have added a spring retreat this year!
+Our Spring 2018 Women's Retreat will be held at Flathead Lake Lutheran Bible Camp, May 4-6.
+Click here for details.

 A series of classes designed for adults who wish to explore what it means to be a Christian in the Episcopal tradition.
 It is ideal for those who would like to engage their faith more fully, deepen their understanding of the Episcopal Church, or who are seeking to be confirmed or received into the Church.
 All are welcome!
 Please let Rev. Terri know if you are interested in an Inquirer's Class.
 Check our calendar for details.